Chinese Lantern Festival 2025

 Dragon Dance

-The Dragon is the incarnation of luck and prosperity.
-The Dragon dance is one of the activities with the national characteristics of China, which developed from the dragon totem, the dance with dragon lanterns and the enjoyment of the lantern displays.
-Vivid dragon lanterns are made of thin bamboo or iron strips, silk, and lamps.
-Performers show deft and rhythmic movements with fast trotting.
-The Dragon dance is usually performed on significant traditional festivals.
-It is an outstanding mark of Chinese culture.
+The Dragon symbolizes luck and prosperity in Chinese culture.
+The Dragon dance is one of the activities with Chinese national characteristics.
+It evolved from dragon totem worship, dragon lantern dances, and the tradition of enjoying lantern displays.
+Exquisitely vivid dragon lanterns are crafted from thin bamboo or iron strips, silk fabrics, and lamps.
+Performers showcase deft and rhythmic movements while moving with quick trots.
+Usually, the dragon dance is performed on significant traditional festivals.
+It is an outstanding symbol of Chinese culture.

 Helpful Chinese Vocabulary for Chinese Lantern Festival